jrpotter/notebook/notes/data-models/rdf.md

 ## Blank Nodes

-A **blank node** (bnode) is a node in an RDF graph representing a resource for which a [[uri|URI]] is not specified.
+A **blank node** (bnode) is a node in an RDF graph representing a resource for which a [[uri|IRI]] is not specified.
 That is, the represented resource is anonymous.
 Such a node can only be used as a subject or object in an RDF triple.

 %%ANKI
 Basic
 What is a blank node?
-Back: A node in an RDF graph representing a resource with an unspecified URI.
+Back: A node in an RDF graph representing a resource with an unspecified IRI.
 Reference: Allemang, Dean, James A. Hendler, and Fabien L. Gandon. _Semantic Web for the Working Ontologist_.
 3e ed.
 ACM Books 33.
 New York: Association for computing machinery, 2020.
 <!--ID: 1735162429073-->
 END%%